callous-youth/BETAK/README.md

 # BETAK
-Code for paper named "Advancing Generalized Transfer Attack with Initialization Derived Bilevel Optimization and Dynamic Sequence Truncation""
+Code for the paper named "Advancing Generalized Transfer Attack with Initialization Derived Bilevel Optimization and Dynamic Sequence Truncation", accepted by IJCAI 2024.